freezer333/ramapo/source/courses/cmps148/index.md

 # Students with Disabilities:
 If you need course adaptation or accommodations because of a disability that has been documented with the Office of Specialized Services, please make an appointment during my office hours.

+# A Note on Sexual Misconduct
+Ramapo College is committed to fostering a safe, productive learning environment.
+Title IX and our college policy prohibit discrimination on the basis of sex or gender.
+Sexual misconduct — including harassment, domestic and dating violence, sexual assault, and stalking are prohibited.
+The College encourages anyone experiencing sexual misconduct to talk to someone about what happened, so they can get the support they need and our college can respond appropriately.

+If you wish to speak confidentially about an incident of sexual misconduct, please contact the Counseling Center at 201-684-7522 or 201-684-6666 during nights and weekends.
+If you wish to report sexual misconduct or have questions about policies and procedures regarding sexualmisconduct, please contact Kat McGee, the College’s Director of Title IX at 201-684-7220.

+The College is legally obligated to investigate reports of sexual misconduct, and therefore it cannot guarantee the confidentiality of a report, but it will consider a request for confidentiality and respect it to the extent possible.

+As a faculty member, I am also required by our College to report incidents of sexual misconduct and thus cannot guarantee confidentiality, but I will respect your privacy and only share the information with those who have a duty to respond.
+Should I become aware of an incident involving sexualmisconduct, I must provide our Title IX Coordinator with relevant details such as the names of those involved in the incident.